Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Quests/A2SQ1 - Probably the newspaper chase.md

 	- the party may enter the city (prepare a small map, probably draw it out!)
 	- Sabrina will suggest either going to the bazaar to interview merchants and visitors, going to an important place and making a report, or going to a person you have a connection or a story with
 		- I am anticipating to go to Bleeder LMAO or write about him.
 		- Will I let bleeder make a cameo?
+Probably yees.
+-
 ## Meeting with Sabrina
 - In the direct centre of the room, around the crystal, an almost circular desk is located where an important looking girl is reading drafts and talking to people
 	- [[Sabrina Criter]]